tcardonne/docker-github-runner/README.md

 -----------
 GitHub allows developpers to run GitHub Actions workflows on your own runners.
-This Docker image allows you to create your own runner on Docker.
+This Docker image allows you to create your own runners on Docker.

 This Docker Image is still under development: the linking process works but as it uses the Debian Buster image as a base, some actions may not work.
-My goal with this image is to be able to build Docker images (probably using Docker siblings or Docker in Docker).

 For now, there is only a Debian Buster image, but I may add more variants in the future.